Vehicle insurance in France: Assistance

-The purpose of vehicle assistance is to arrange and pay for the towing of a vehicle and the transport of its passengers in France or abroad, in the event of an accident or breakdown.
+The purpose of vehicle assistance is to arrange and pay for the towing of a vehicle and the transport of its passengers in France or abroad, in the event of a crash or breakdown.
 This assistance can be extended to other people, even in the absence of a vehicle-related event.
 Some companies offer coverage for replacement of the parts that caused the breakdown.
 Coverage may be limited by a cap, but also by a mileage deductible.
 Indeed, some insurers will only cover towing if the insured is more than a certain distance from home.

 Broken glass

 Broken glass coverage covers the repair or replacement of glass parts on a vehicle, i.e. side windows, windscreen, rear window, and may be extended to include headlight lenses, sunroofs and rear-view mirrors, depending on the company.
 For two-wheeled vehicles, the term used is "bris d'optique" (glass breakage).

 Broken glass coverage often has its own deductible, which may be different if it's just a question of repairing an impact or replacing a glass part.

 In the event of damage to a glass part of the car, insurance companies have set up two procedures for the customer to have the damaged part repaired or replaced.
 Either the customer goes to a repairer of his choice, pays the full bill and sends it to his insurance company for reimbursement, less any deductible.
 Or they can go to an approved repairer, who will be reimbursed and paid directly by the insurance company, to avoid the customer having to pay the full cost of repairs in advance.